Abjad/abjad/trunk/abjad/docs/source/tutorials/working_with_threads/index.rst

 .. image:: images/thread-resolution-1.png

 Are the two eighth notes in the second half of the measure the continuation of the ascending line in the first half, or is it the quarter note?
 Is the very last *C* the continuation of the top melodic line or is it the *A*?
 The stems might suggest an answer, but for Abjad, stem direction is not structural.
 What path should Abjad take to traverse this little score from the first note to the last *A*?
-This same problem appears when trying to apply spanners to parallel structures.
+This same problem appears when trying to apply spanners to simultaneous structures.
 Thus, threads are important in both score navigation and the application of spanners.
 In fact, threads are a requirement for spanner application.

 In Abjad, the ambiguity is resolved through the explicit use of named voices.